-To install the lens on Nikon F camera I used two sets of Chinese extension rings, which buy on Ebay.
+To install the Nikon F camera lens, I used two sets of Chinese extension rings, which buy on eBay.
 One for Nikon, and the other for Olympus OM.
 They are absolutely identical and differ only in the bayonet mounts.

 The result is such an adapter.
-Mount with it’s help the lens on your camera.
+Mount with it helps the lens on your camera.
 Now we can use the lens to the fullest.
 By varying the number of rings, we select the desired length of the focus to infinity to the closest distance.

 If we need to shoot a close-up, just enough wind the additional ring, we now have two sets of them, and we can provide the scale greater than 1: 1.
 But it is also the use of a minor inconvenience - if you want to go from infinity to close range, you need to remove the lens and cheat additional rings, but overall it's not such a problem.